Welcome to CyberLink Member Zone

 PhotoDirector will organize photos, assist your workflow, and provide a secure place to store your catalog.
 With this free Lightroom alternative, you can tag, rate, and add keywords to your entire photo dump in one simple step, allowing you to arrange an extensive catalog quickly.
 This program also utilizes automatic facial recognition to streamline the sorting process.

 PhotoDirector is a superb free Lightroom alternative because it has advanced features like pro-level color adjustment tools and an extensive library of filters and effects.
 You can even split, combine, and color layers with glitch effects or use de-blur and denoise to sharpen images.
 Beginners can make Photoshop-like edits such as object removal with content-aware fill to erase pesky objects or people from otherwise perfect shots.
 PhotoDirector Essential also makes facial retouching incredibly easy.
 Slim features, add makeup, brighten eyes, and erase blemishes and wrinkles with the click of a button.
-There’s even a royalty-free stock library with over 4 million beautiful photos and graphics from Shutterstock and Getty Images.
+There’s even a royalty-free stock library with over 4 million beautiful photos and graphics.

 Bottom Line

 Whether you typically perform simple color corrections to your photos or prefer to zoom in and perfect every pixel, PhotoDirector has you covered.
-Think of PhotoDirector Essential as the perfect blend of Lightroom and Photoshop without the clunky, hard-to-learn interfaces Adobe programs utilize, making it the perfect free Lightroom alternative.
+Think of PhotoDirector Essential as the perfect blend of Lightroom and Photoshop without the high learning curve and price tag, making it the perfect free Lightroom alternative.

 Download PhotoDirector Essential today by clicking the link below to organize and edit photos like a professional.